basho/basho_docs/source/languages/en/riak/dev/references/http/fetch-object.md

 }
 ---

-Reads an object from the specified bucket / key.
+Reads an object from the specified bucket/key.

 ## Request